Lassen Volcanic Fast Facts

 More About Lassen Volcanic

 We have pages on all sorts of things about Lassen Volcanic National Park.
-Choose from the menu above the map, or from right here.
 We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.